-Notice, that this is a natural transformation when we view the domain and codomain as functors on $\Top^{\cW}/W$, and that the latter comma category inherits the structure of a symmetric monoidal category from $\Top^{\cW}$ since we assume $W$ to be commutative.
+In the discussion of orientations and the graded Thom isomorphism for $\cW$-spaces, it will be useful to introduce a graded version of the usual tensor structure on $\SpO$ (see \cite[Section 1]{MMSS}).
+By a graded space $K=\{K_{\{d\}}\colon d\in \mZ\}$ we understand a sequence of (unbased) spaces $K_{\{d\}}$ indexed by $d\in\mZ$.
+Given a graded orthogonal spectrum $E$ and a graded space $K$, we write $E\bigtriangleup K$ for the graded orthogonal spectrum with $d$th term For a $\cW$-space $X$ we shall view the corresponding colimit $X_{\cW}$ as a graded space with components $X_{\cW_{\{d\}}}$ defined by evaluating the colimits over the subcategories $\cW_{\{d\}}$.
+With this notation, every $\cW$-space $X$ gives rise to a ``diagonal'' map of graded orthogonal spectra with $d$th component induced from the identity $X_{\{d\}}\to X_{\{d\}}$ and the projection $X_{\{d\}}\to X_{\cW_{\{d\}}}$.
+Now let us fix a commutative $\cW$-space monoid $W$ and consider the over-category $\Top^{\cW}/W$ of $\cW$-spaces over $W$.
+Each object $X\to W$ gives rise to a map of graded orthogonal spectra which in turn admits a canonical extension to a map of graded $\mS^{\cW}[W_{\{0\}}]$-modules Notice, that this is a natural transformation when we view the domain and codomain as functors on $\Top^{\cW}/W$, and that the latter over-category inherits the structure of a symmetric monoidal category from $\Top^{\cW}$ since we assume $W$ to be commutative.